garylirocks/quickrefs/azure-kubernetes-service.markdown

 ### Agent

-- Both Managed Prometheus and Container insights rely on a containerized Azure Monitor agent for Linux
+- Both Managed Prometheus and Container insights rely on a containerized Azure Monitor Agent for Linux
 - This agent is deployed and registered with the specified workspace during deployment
 - When you enabled Container Insights
   - You can specify a workspace, otherwise a `DefaultAzureMonitorWorkspace-<mapped_region>` will be created (if not exists already) in `DefaultRG-<cluster_region>`